 Our four traditional electric utilities — Alabama Power, Georgia Power, Gulf Power, and Mississippi Power — serve more than 4.5 million retail customers.
 These subsidiaries provide retail electric service and are regulated by federal energy agencies and the public service commissions in the states they serve.
 The state commissions determine fair electric rates, oversee what project costs (such as those associated with environmental controls or plant construction) can be recovered and define the profit margin utilities can make in retail markets.

-Independent customer satisfaction surveys are the key performance indicator for electric service.
-See the American Customer Service Satisfaction Index and the JD Power & Associates Electric Utility Rankings where we consistently rank above average and in the top quartile.
+Independent customer satisfaction surveys are a key performance indicator for our electric utilities, which consistently rank in the top quartile in both the American Customer Service Satisfaction Index and the JD Power & Associates Electric Utility Rankings.

 To operate successfully, we balance the earnings interests of shareholders; rates and reliability interests of customers; growth and impact interests of communities; and policy interests of regulators.
-With financial success, we have the operating income to meet our environmental, workplace, and community responsibilities.
+Contingent upon financial success, we have the operating income to meet our environmental, workplace, and community responsibilities.